HO-COOH/MsBuild-Inline-Task-Demo/README.md

 # MSBuild Inline Task demo
 This demo shows how to display a WPF window using `MSBuild` files only.
-The real usage is to modify stuff with C# code during build process.
+The real usage is to modify stuff with C# code during build process, which you can utilize from a nuget library that you automatically modify something in the consuming project after installing it.

 ## How?
+### Using directly in build file (`csproj` / `vcxproj`)
 - Define a `UsingTask` to a `.target` or `.vcxproj` or `.csproj` file
 ```xml
 <!--TaskName be your arbitary name-->